shrutibits93/ai-resume-assisstant/README.md

     UI flow
     1. User enters data and submits which triggers the model
-    2. Prompts and LLM process the input and based on the job tailore the resume
+    2. Prompts and LLM process the input and provide a detailed analysis to user to decide whether they want to proceed.
-    3. User provided with where the resume was weak and what keywords need to be included for better alignement and also provided with a final tailored resume
+    3. As part of the analysis, user is provided with where the resume was weak and what keywords need to be included for better alignement
+    4. Based on user decision, resume is rewritten by model (no analysis is provided second time, only an updated resume)
-    4. User can react by liking or unliking the output.
+    5. User can react by using the resume by downloading or rewrite the resume.
-    5. User can choose to re-input the aligned version and LLM can further improve this.

     The UI ensures that users have control on what resume they like and want to use and how much they want to rely on AI.
-The AI only provide suggestions.
+The AI only provides suggestions.

 6. **Prompt Design**

     The prompt structure for MVP is-
     system - to define the initial instructions/foundation rules for the LLM.
-Controls are put in place to prevent data leakage, maintain tone and format. user - to provide the user entered job description and resume and query for what generically a user may want, which is ATS match of 90%+
+Controls are put in place to prevent data leakage, maintain tone and format.

+    There are 2 prompts used, one to analyse and one to provide the updated resume.
+    The prompts are written in such a way so as to ensure there is no data leak between them.
+The second prompt does not do another analysis

     For future iterations, assistant can be put in place when context needs to be preserved and LLM is also considering continuous user feedback and using that to improve a resume further.

-7. **Evaluation**
+8. **Evaluation**

    North-star metric